Schirrms/iTop-Custom-Profile/README.md

 ## version 0.1.0

-As the use of iTop grew in our conpany, we started to need more than two profiles:
+As the use of iTop grew in our company, we started to need more than two profiles:

 * a (big) group of people having just the 'ReadOnly' right
 * a very little group of iTop Administrator with full access

 We started to use the 'Configuration Manager' profile for 'Power Users'.
-But this profile didn't have all the nececcary rights in our context (maybe related to our heavy customization).
+But this profile didn't have all the necessary rights in our context (maybe related to our heavy customization).
 Oddly, those profile member were allowed to remove a CI, or a Contact, but not the link between 'FunctionalCIs' and 'Contacts' (with the effective effect that they weren't able to remove a CI with Contact or a Contact with CIs)

 So I extended this contribution to be able to deal with those situation.

+## version 0.2.0

+I'm trying to create a new 'API access' profile.

+The goal is to :

+* Give the REST/Json access (this is not mandatory, but it will beat the use of two profiles)
+* Give access to the OQL Query module and the Datamodel module in the back portail
+* Allow the access to the user token profile
+* and also a full 'read only' access to the back portal.

+I'm not sure how to activate the third point…